Be a Guest Blogger with BTP

 We feel that writing a blog about a therapy-based topic or an article based on attendance at one of our training events will enable the writer to consolidate their personal learning and will be valuable CPD in itself, but we feel there are wider benefits too.

-Our combined blog posts receive 7,000 page view per month (and climbing!), so with your name on one of our blog posts and a link from your website to your blogpost you will get a great deal of exposure (assuming you want it!).
+Our combined blog posts receive over 10,000 page view per month (and climbing!), so with your name on one of our blog posts and a link from your website to your blogpost you will get a great deal of exposure (assuming you want it!).
 In effect you will be producing a very long lasting piece of marketing material for yourself but with the BTP website doing all the SEO and exposure work for you!